“When I feel lonely, music is my friend. I love singing and hope to become better.”

 “Music helps me do my homework and go to sleep at night.”

 “I’m taking Mariachi with my daughter and we’re having a great time together!”

 The City Heights Music School is a program of the Youth Philharmonic Orchestra (YPO).
 Founded as an educational outreach program of La Jolla Symphony & Chorus (LJS&C) in the summer of 2010, the transition to YPO took place on January 1, 2016.
-What began as coaching in school music programs at local schools led to the creation of a Latin American Music Project with two classes: a Mariachi and an Afro-Cuban Ensemble (ACE).
+What began as coaching in school music programs at local schools led to the creation of a Latin American Music Project in 2006 with two classes: a Mariachi and an Afro-Cuban Ensemble (ACE).
 To play at a performance level, students in the Mariachi required additional coaching on violin, guitar, and trumpet.
 Over the next three years, the coaching turned into official classes and the ACE went through a few changes of its own, with a transition to West African drums.
 The City Heights Music School was created when different levels (beginner, intermediate, advanced) were required for violin, guitar, and, more recently, piano classes.

 From the start, the emphasis has been on music that is relevant to the community.
 The variety of classes offered through the City Heights Music School is unique and appeals to students of all ages and cultures.
 We teach the Suzuki method in violin classes to share the joy of playing the violin while learning the small steps and discipline it takes to do so.
 We teach classical acoustic guitar with melodies that are simple yet beautiful.
 In violin and guitar, students rise to the challenge of finding the concentration it takes to coordinate their hands and fingers.
 Our voice classes cover the genres of folk and popular music.
 Through Mariachi, the students perform music that expresses the emotions of life and they learn the benefits of dedication and teamwork when invited and hired to perform at festive events.